 • Kentucky bluegrass: It typically takes two to four weeks for Kentucky bluegrass to germinate.

 If you live in a transitional zone, you’re in luck.
 Both warm-season grasses and cool-season grasses will grow in your region.
-Plant a warm-season grass first, and overseed it with cool-season grass.
+Plant warm-season grass first, then overseed it with cool-season grass.

 How to Plant Grass Seed

-If you opt not to hydroseed, whether you think it’s too difficult to DIY or don’t want to pay to hire a professional, you can plant seed the old fashioned way.
+If you opt not to hydroseed, whether you think it’s too difficult to DIY or you don’t want to pay to hire a professional, you can plant seed the old-fashioned way.

-1. Test the soil: Always test your soil first.
-You want to make sure it’s set for optimum grass growth—proper drainage and full of the right nutrients.
+1. Test the soil: Use a garden store kit to test your soil for nutrient content and acidity.
+You want to make sure it’s set for optimum grass growth, with proper drainage and the right nutrients.

-2. Prep the soil: Be sure to remove any and all debris, including stones and wood.
-Scratch the soil with a rake and dig about six inches down with a spade to get rid of any roots.
-Till your soil either by hand or with a rototiller, then mix amendments, mulch, or compost into it.
+2. Prep the soil: Be sure to remove any debris, including stones and wood.
+Scratch the soil with a rake and dig about 6 inches down with a spade to remove any roots.
+Till your soil either by hand or with a rototiller, then mix amendments, mulch, or compost into it based on the test kit’s results.
 Smooth the area out to make it level, breaking up any clumps.

 3. Sow the seed: You’ll need a spreader to ensure uniform growth.
-Use a broadcast spreader or drop spreader for large areas, and a hand spreader in smaller ones.
+Use a broadcast or drop spreader in large areas and a hand spreader in smaller ones.
 Once you’ve set your spreader to the recommended rate, fill it up with just half of the seeds.
-Cross once in one direction, and again in the opposite direction.
+Seed once in one direction and again in the opposite direction.
 The crisscross pattern will help with uniformity.

-4. Topdress the soil: Place peat moss over your soil to lock in moisture.
-This layer can also prevent seeds from washing away in a heavy rain and protect them from any pesky birds.
+4. Top-dress the soil: Place peat moss over your soil to lock in moisture.
+This layer can also prevent seeds from washing away in heavy rain and protect them from pesky birds.

 5. Fertilize the soil: Apply a thin layer of starter fertilizer before covering and tamping the soil.
-Starter fertilizers are low in nitrogen, which is key because too much nitrogen can encourage the growth of weeds that could compete with your new grass.
+Starter fertilizers are low in nitrogen, which is key because too much nitrogen can encourage weed growth and compete with your new grass.
+Avoid fast-release fertilizers that promise rapid growth, as these are very high in nitrogen.

 6. Water your lawn: Newly seeded lawns need plenty of moisture to allow the seeds to germinate.
-Watering just once or twice a week won’t cut it in the early stages.
+Watering once or twice a week won’t cut it in the early stages.
 Instead, you’ll either need to take a mister and gently spray the area or run a sprinkler at a low setting two or three times a day for five to 10 minutes for the first week or so.
-When the grass grows high enough that you can mow the lawn, water your lawn 1 to 1.5 inches per week, so that the soil is moist but not soggy.
-Always be sure to water your lawn before 10 a.m., or between 4 p.m. and 6 p.m.
+When the grass grows high enough to mow the lawn, water your lawn 1–1.5 inches per week so that the soil is moist but not soggy.
+Always water your lawn before 10 a.m. or between 4 p.m.–6 p.m. to keep evaporation minimal.

 Laying Sod

-Sod is, without a doubt, your fastest way to an established lawn.
-Why?
-Well, it’s already grown.
-Having sod installed is essentially rolling out an automatic lawn.
-However, it’s expensive and takes a fair amount of work.
-You have to install sod as soon as you get it, because it begins to spoil quickly on the pallet.
-It has to be kept moist while you lay it down piece by piece, making sure it’s smooth and has no gaps.
+Sod is, without a doubt, your fastest way to an established lawn since the grass is already germinated.
+However, it’s expensive and takes a fair amount of work, and fewer grass species are available as sod.
+You have to install sod as soon as you get it because it begins to spoil quickly on the pallet.
+Keep it moist while laying it down piece by piece, ensuring it’s smooth and has no gaps.
+If you have a lot of trees on your lot, you should find a shade-tolerant sod to install.

 Professional Lawn Care

-After you’ve planted your new grass, you can call TruGreen to make sure your lawn receives the proper care.
-TruGreen offers five annual plans, covering everything from aerating to soil amendments in every state except for Alaska.
-To get a free quote, call 1-866-817-2287 or fill out this simple form.
+After you’ve planted your new grass, we recommend hiring a professional lawn care service to help you keep it looking good.
+We reviewed TruGreen and found it to be our top choice to ensure your lawn receives the proper care.
+TruGreen offers five annual plans, covering everything from aerating to soil amendments in every state except Alaska and Hawaii.

 Frequently Asked Questions